GIScience/ohsome-quality-api/docs/development_setup.md

 docker-compose -f docker-compose.development.yml up -d --build oqt-database
 ```

 > If for development purposes additional datasets are required have a look at the [database/README.md](database/README.md).
-On this page informations about various scripts for data import are provided.
+On this page information about various scripts for data import are provided.
 E.g. if the GHS population dataset is needed, first delete the `ghs_pop` table (which covers only the test regions) from the development database and then use the provided script (`database/init_db.production/GHS_POP.sh`) to import the whole dataset.

 ## OQT Python package